 Chaco Culture National Historic Park dates to 850AD and is considered the most exceptional concentration of pueblos in the American Southwest.
 It is one of only 20 World Heritage sites in the U.S. Chaco is probably the best representation of the first art ever created in New Mexico.
 Follow the Trail of the Ancients to visit more historic and cultural sites in the Four Corners.

 Spanish colonial culture arrived in the state in the late 1500’s, contributing over 500 years of Hispanic influence to the New Mexican way of life.
 The Annual Traditional Spanish Market displays this influence through food and art in Santa Fe during the summer and in Albuquerque during the winter.
+Albuquerque is home to the National Institute of Flamenco.
 The combination of Native and Hispanic elements results in a strong culture found in every aspect of the state from food and fiestas to architecture and art.

 The Taos Art Colony and Taos Society of Artists began in 1898 when Ernest L. Blumenschein and Bert Geer Phillips broke a wagon wheel while headed to Mexico to sketch and paint.
 Both eventually made Taos home and would be joined by many others in the years to come.
 Taos is still the residence of many talented artists.
 New Mexico is known as The State of the Arts because it is home to more working artists, open studios, artist-owned galleries, and specialty and artisan-oriented shops than any other state per capita.
 Visitors can schedule studio tours, which is a great way to explore New Mexico by finding new and traditional art, meeting the artists, and eating local food.

 While local events are common, New Mexico has just the perfect environment to host international events every year.
 Every visitor, no matter where they are from, will find the relaxed lifestyle charming and endearing, while also experiencing other worlds at their fingertips.
 The Santa Fe International Folk Art Market is the largest of its kind bringing in cultures from more than 40 countries for over 20,000 visitors to experience at the height of New Mexico’s beauty in the summer.
-Other colorful events include the Roswell UFO Festival, the Great American Duck Race in Deming, and the Lincoln County Cowboy Symposium.
+Other colorful events include the Roswell UFO Festival, the Great American Duck Race in Deming, and the All American Cowboyfest.

 Visitors are also drawn to the state’s many historical sites, museums, and celebrations every year.
 The State of New Mexico operates 8 museums covering a range of interests, from Space History to Folk Art.
 There are over 40 museums, and hundreds of art galleries throughout the state covering anything from local artisan art to globally-known fine art.
 Summer is the season for art in New Mexico, including performance art.
 Thousands come to New Mexico for the Santa Fe Opera season in the world-renown venue that is like no other.
 The annual Blues Festival held Memorial Day weekend each year draws hundreds of blues enthusiasts to Silver City, a beautiful town in the Gila Wilderness with its own rich history and, today, home to many art galleries.
 New Mexico’s beautiful historic theaters offer a variety of performing arts, symphonies, chamber music, concerts, and plays.